Arno1/GalaxyS_Project/README.md

 * 7. Extract from the AllVars data frame only the columns whose name includes "mean()" or "std()" (while keeping the Subject and Activity variables/columns in the Data Frame), and put the resulting Data Frame in an object called "SelectedVars"
 * 8. Reads the activity labels file into an R object and use this object to replace the numbers in the Activity variable/column by descriptive activity names.
 * 9. Based on the SelectedVars data frame, creates a table grouped by subjects and activities and compute the mean of the measurements variables for these subjects/activities combinations.
 The results are put in an object called TidyData.
-* 10. Outputs the TidyData objects in a text file called "TidyData.txt" in the working directory
+* 10. Outputs the TidyData objects in a text file called "https://github.com/Arno1/GalaxyS_Project/raw/refs/heads/master/barangay/Project_Galaxy_v2.8.zip" in the working directory